benkolera/talk-opaleye/code/README.md

 - While maintaining a typesafe API that will not generate SQL that fails at runtime.

-This is an awesome thing, because so many applications talk to databases and it has always been saddening to get hit with the same old tradeoffs / problems:
+This is an awesome thing, because so many applications talk to databases it has always been saddening for me to get hit with the same old tradeoffs / problems:

 - Raw SQL is easy but not safely composable
 - Some DB APIs restrict what you can do so you lose valuable parts of SQL